vernisaz/rust_dev_studio/README.md

 color=always
 ```
 ## Cloud and multi users install
-If you plan to use the IDE on Cloud in a multi users environment, then you need to provide a proxy server in the front which provides:
+If you plan to use the IDE on a Cloud in the multi users environment, then you need to provide a proxy server in the front which provides:
-- SSL to plain connection translation
+- Decryption/Re-encryption (SSL Forward Proxy)
 - A user authentication
 - URL translation

-For example, a Cloud URL in the form - `https://ide.cloud.com/user-name` gets translated to `http://innerhost:3000/rustcgi/rustcgi`,
+For example, a Cloud URL in the form - `https://ide.cloud.com/user-name` gets translated to `http://internalhost:3000/`,
 the IDE uses only URLs in a relative form and doesn't need to know how an actual URL looks when it got accessed
 `